 Some behaviors are so egregious that significant sanctions will apply.
-These infractions will be submitted to the Code of Conduct Committee for potential University sanctions such as suspension and/or expulsion.
+These infractions will be submitted to the Code of Conduct Committee for potential University sanctions such as disciplinary warning and an automatic 8% grade reduction would apply for any course in which the student was sanctioned.
 Please see the Code of Conduct and Academic Standards policy for more information.